Urtica dioica: Chastisement

 In indigenous justice systems in Ecuador, urtication was used as punishment for severe crimes in 2010.
-The sentenced perpetrator of a crime was flogged with stinging nettle, in public, naked, whilst being showered with freezing cold water.
+The sentenced perpetrator of a crime was flogged with stinging nettle, in public, naked, whilst being showered with freezing cold ice water.

 Textiles and fibre

 Nettle stems contain a bast fibre that has been traditionally used for the same purposes as linen and is produced by a similar retting process.
 Unlike cotton, nettles grow easily without pesticides.
 The fibres are coarser, however.

 Historically, nettles have been used to make clothing for almost 3,000 years, as ancient nettle textiles from the Bronze Age have been found in Denmark.
-It is widely believed that German Army uniforms were almost all made from nettle during World War I due to a potential shortage of cotton, although there is little evidence to support this.
+It is widely believed that German Army uniforms were almost all made from nettle during World War I due to a shortage of cotton, although there is little evidence to support this.
 More recently, companies in Austria, Germany, and Italy have started to produce commercial nettle textiles.

 The fibre content in nettle shows a high variability and reaches from below 1% to 17%.
 Under middle-European conditions, stems yield typically between 45 and 55 dt / ha (decitons per hectare), which is comparable to flax stem yield.
 Due to the variable fibre content, the fibre yields vary between 0.2 and 7 dt / ha, but the yields are normally in the range between 2 and 4 dt / ha.
 Fibre varieties are normally cloning varieties and therefore planted from vegetative propagated plantlets.
 Direct seeding is possible, but leads to great heterogeneity in maturity.

 Nettles may be used as a dye-stuff, producing yellow from the roots, or yellowish green from the leaves.

 Feed

 Nutrient contents

 Fresh leaves contain approximately 82.4% water, 17.6% dry matter, 5.5% protein, 0.7 to 3.3% fat, and 7.1% carbohydrates.
 Mature leaves contain about 40% α- linolenic acid, a valuable omega-3 acid.
 For exact fatty acid contents see Table 1.
 Seeds contain much more fatty acid than leaves.

 Minerals (Ca, K, Mg, P, Si, S, Cl) and trace elements (Ti, 80 ppm, Mn, Cu, Fe) contents depend mostly on the soil and the season.

 Carotenoids can be found primarily in the leaves, where different forms of lutein, xanthophyll and carotene are present (Table 2).
 Some carotenes are precursors of vitamin A (retinol), their retinol equivalents RE or retinol activity equivalents per g dry weight are 1.33 for mature leaves and 0.9 for young leaves.
 Nettle contains much less carotenes and retinol than carrots, which contain 8.35 RE per g fresh weight.
-Depending on the batch and the leave and stem content, nettle contains only traces of zeaxanthin or between 20–60 mg/kg of dry matter.
+Depending on the batch and the leaf and stem content, nettle contains only traces of zeaxanthin or between 20–60 mg/kg of dry matter.
 Nettle contains ascorbic acid (vitamin C), riboflavin (vitamin B2), pantothenic acid, vitamin K1 and tocopherols (vitamin E).
 The highest vitamin contents can be found in the leaves.